Kachow2323/BobaBotsDoc---Intro-to-Java/README.md

       Basic Calculator
       EightBall

-If you can get through
+If you can get through everything above, you may continue onto Robot Code.
+WPILIB is our savior!

   "Kitbot" 6 Wheel Tank Drive with 4 Talon FX's.
 2 each side (coupled).
-Code includes both Tank & Arcade
+Code includes both Tank & Arcade Drive Styles.

+  *** This code is located in another repo, (testing branch)

+  Simple Swerve Drive - WIP
+  Swerve adopted 2023 btw :D